xmartlabs/xmartlabs.github.io/_posts/2018-12-20-Introducing-ProjectHub-for-Android.md

 ---

-We have just released to the public our brand-new Android app, **ProjectHub**.
+We have just released to the public the Android version of our already existing iOS app, **ProjectHub**.
 You can [install it from Google Play (for free!)](https://play.google.com/store/apps/details?id=com.xmartlabs.projecthub&hl=en).

 <img width="100%" src="/images/projecthub/projecthub_promo_graphic.png"/>